Skip to main content

 • All calls to this assistant will go through this automation

-Step 3: Verify Webhook Configuration
+Step 3: Verify Assistant Variables

 • status: Boolean (true/false) indicating if call objective was achieved